atreyabhat/projecto/README.md

 # projecto
-FInal Year Project
+Final Year Project
+Still Under Progress

-Object tracking and pose estimation in real time
+Object tracking and Pose Estimated grasping in real time using a 6DoF Manipulator